AlgoMaster Logo

 Intuition

-The simplest way to avoid the cascading-zero problem is to just make a copy of the entire matrix.
-Scan the copy for zeroes, and write zeroes into the original.
-Since we're reading from an untouched copy, there's no risk of confusion between original and newly-written zeroes.
+Make a copy of the entire matrix, scan the copy for zeroes, and write zeroes into the original.
+Because the copy is never modified, every zero read from it is an original zero, so there is no confusion between original and newly written zeroes.

 Algorithm